I. AVS Executive Board Nominations

 II.
 About the Nominations and Election Process – How to Submit a Nomination

 Nominees should be highly motivated and prepared for significant service assignments and committee work to further the aims and programs of the society.
-Committees meet monthly and the full board meets quarterly, and board members are expected to commit to accomplishing concrete goals and objectives that serve the AVS’s mission.
+Committees meet monthly and the full board meets quarterly, and board members are expected to commit to accomplishing concrete goals and objectives that serve the mission of the AVS.

-As the AVS implements objectives of increasing equity and inclusion in the field, these will inform the following goal areas: fundraising and development; marketing/advertising and vendor relations; community development; and expanding educational offering for violists of all levels and interests.
+As the AVS implements objectives toward increasing equity and inclusion in the field, these will inform the following goal areas of: fundraising and development; marketing, advertising and vendor relations; community development; and expanding educational offering for violists of all levels and interests.

-In keeping with the AVS’s commitment to serve a diverse constituency of violists and viola enthusiasts, the AVS especially encourages nominations from groups currently underrepresented within its membership, including by race, gender identity, and career focus (such as music educators, K-12 and Suzuki music educators, orchestral violists and amateur violists).
+In keeping with our commitment to serve a diverse constituency of violists and viola enthusiasts, the AVS especially encourages nominations from groups currently underrepresented within its membership, including by race, gender identity, and career focus (such a pre-college, K-12 or Suzuki educators, orchestral violists, and amateur violists).
 Nominations of individuals with expertise in development, finance, social media/web development, and organizing events (such as festivals and workshops) are also encouraged.